SVG 2 Requirement: Support the z-index.

 SVG supports three fundamental types of graphics elements that can be rendered onto the canvas:

-For certain types of shapes, marker symbols (which themselves can consist of any combination of shapes, text and images) can be drawn at selected vertices.
+For certain types of shapes, marker symbols (which themselves can consist of any combination of shapes, text and images) can be drawn at positions along the shape boundary.
 Each marker symbol is painted as if its graphical content were expanded into the SVG document tree just after the shape object which is using the given marker symbol.
 The graphical contents of a marker symbol are rendered using the same methods as graphics elements.
 Marker symbols are not applicable to text.

 The order in which fill, stroke and markers are painted is determined